 "I do.
 That kind of talent is dangerous.
 Makes you careless.
 Learn to center.
 It doesn't need to take all night.
 I can teach you if you wish.
 When this is over."

-Willow looked at the other woman.
-Realized that she hadn't even noticed when her features became human again.
-"Ok."
+Willow looked at the other woman and realized she hadn't even noticed when her features became human again.
+"Okay."

 Tara started to stir.
 She opened her eyes, smiled a dreamy smile.
 "I was with Inanna."